 If an investigation of an accident or a review of a driver’s electronic logging device finds he or she violated the FMCSA’s hours of service rules, the driver and carrier could face penalties.
 A police officer or an authority from the federal government could assess penalties such as fines at both the state and federal levels.
 The driver or trucking company could also suffer a reduction in its safety rating.
 Finally, the driver could face mandatory revocation of his or her driving privileges until the completion of a rest break.

 If a truck driver who has violated the hours of service rule causes a truck accident, the trucking company could be liable for damages.
 The company could be responsible for the negligent actions of its driver, including hours of service violations.
-The company may have to pay for victims’ medical expenses, lost income, property damages and other losses.
+The company may have to pay for victims’ medical expenses, lost income, property damages, and other losses.
+A Dallas truck accident attorney can help you find compensation for your injuries.